 Most funding agencies require written approval before a subaward is issued.
-So, the UM PI should determine the potential need for a subaward at the proposal stage.
+The UM PI should determine the potential need for a subaward at the proposal stage.
 The following information is normally requested from the potential subrecipient.
 Depending on the proposal guidelines from the sponsor, other information may also be required, such as letter of intent, biographical sketches, current and pending other support, and available facilities information.

 - A scope of work to be completed by the subrecipient;